AcademicNanoLab/dTMM_Schrodinger/README.md

 # dTMM_Schrodinger
-Schrodinger equation solvers via derivative transfer matrix method
+Schrodinger equation solvers via derivative transfer matrix method and finite difference method

 Details on the solvers and methodology of this package is available at doi.org/xxxxxxxx